flow-state-coop/docs/docs/platform/streaming-qf/001-donors.md

 Flow State currently offers round operators two methods to define direct donor/voter eligibility criteria:

-1. ERC-721 - Under this method, users must hold at least 1 NFT in an operator-defined ERC-721 contract.
+1. **ERC-721:** Under this method, users must hold at least 1 NFT in an operator-defined ERC-721 contract.
 The round operator may manually distribute, set conditions, or openly mint the NFT.
 The grant round UI checkout flow will include a link with instructions to obtain the NFT (if the round operator chooses).
 Typically, these tokens will be non-transferable.
-2. [Passport (Onchain)](https://support.passport.xyz/passport-knowledge-base) - Passport (formerly Gitcoin Passport) uses an identity stamp & score-based approach to Sybil resistance.
+2. [**Passport (Onchain)**](https://support.passport.xyz/passport-knowledge-base): Passport (formerly Gitcoin Passport) uses an identity stamp & score-based approach to Sybil resistance.
 Users can generate a diverse set of verifiable credentials through the service.
 Flow State uses [the onchain version of Passport](https://support.passport.xyz/passport-knowledge-base/using-passport/onchain-passport) (which requires a small minting fee) for its fully onchain system.
 Each verifiable credential (stamp) adds to the user’s “Unique Humanity Score.”
 Round operators can set the minimum score required for participation in the round (typically between 10 & 20).

 ## Matching Pool Donations